qTox/qTox/INSTALL.md

 If you wish to lean more you can run `./qTox-Mac-Deployer-ULTIMATE.sh -h`

+Note that the script will revert any non-committed changes to qTox repository during the `update` phase.

 #### First Run / Install
 If you are running the script for the first time you will want to make sure your system is ready.
 To do this simply run `./qTox-Mac-Deployer-ULTIMATE.sh -i` to